Guigui14460/project-automation/README.md

 ## Env file

-To use it, we advise you to put your identifiers in the `.env` file at the root of the project.
+To use it, we advise you to put your identifiers in the `.env` file at the root of the project and compile/execute it.
+Or, you can also put your `.env` file at the root of the executable file.

 Here is an example of how to write this :

 ```env